How It Works

 The Problem

 Nationally, early educators earn a median of about $15.41/hour, while typical rents average roughly $2,072/month.
 Many are pushed to commute long distances to work in more affluent areas simply because they can’t afford to live where they teach.
-Our early childhood teachers—the people caring for and educating our children—are being priced out.
-Without affordable housing, teachers cannot stay, and families lose trusted educators

 How Ubuntu Solves this Problem